Helyousfi/nasm/AssemblyLanguage.md

 own unique machine language.

 # Real Mode
-- In real mode, memory is limited to only one megabyte (220 So where did the infa- bytes).
+- In real mode, memory is limited to only one megabyte.
 Valid address range from (in hex) 00000 to FFFFF.
 These addresses require a 20- bit number.
 Obviously, a 20-bit number will not fit into any of the 8086’s 16-bit registers.
 Intel solved this problem, by using two 16-bit values to determine an address.
 The first 16-bit value is called the selector.
 Selector